elasticio/salesforce-component/README.md

 Continuously runs the same SOQL Query and emits results one-by-one.
 Use the Salesforce Object Query Language (SOQL) to search your organization’s Salesforce data for specific information.
 SOQL is similar to the SELECT statement in the widely used Structured Query Language (SQL) but is designed specifically for Salesforce data.
 This action allows you to interact with your data using SOQL.

+Please pay attention to the environment variable `MAX_FETCH_COUNT` to configure the trigger correctly (see [Environment variables section for the details](#environment-variables) for the details).

 #### List of Expected Config fields

 * **SOQL Query** - Input field for your SOQL Query